hashicorp/packer/website/source/docs/templates/engine.html.md

     in the provisioner documentation.
 This feature does not yet work if the provisioners are being used in conjunction with our chroot builders or with lxc/lxd builders.

+    For builder-specific engine variables, please also refer to the builder docs.

     This engine is in beta; please report any issues or requests on the Packer issue tracker on GitHub.